 Critics have raised concerns about the circumstances of Moroni's visitation.
 They pose questions with significant theological implications, which they maintain have not been adequately examined by LDS faithful.
-On the night of Moroni's three appearances, for example, Joseph lived with his siblings in his parent's small house.
+On the night of Moroni's three appearances, for example, Joseph lived with his siblings in his parents' small house.
 He and his five brothers slept together in a tiny room that is thought to have contained only two beds, meaning that Joseph shared a bed with at least one brother.
-If the miraculous visitation by the resplendent Moroni was a literal, real event as the church teaches, why were Joseph's brothers not awakened?
+If the visitation by the brightly shining Moroni was a literal, real event as the church teaches, why were Joseph's brothers not awakened?

 In Joseph's own words:

 This illustration from the Church's official website of the event appears in many Church publications and in paintings adorning Church buildings:

 The Smith family was rather poor and therfore lived in a small house.
 Here's a replica of the small, humble Smith home that Joseph lived in when the Moroni visitation took place:

 The following is from the Smith home that has been restored by the LDS Church where they provide tours.
 Here's a photo of Joseph's room where he lived with his five brothers: